sdylewski/split-flap/docs/hardware-build.md

 - Press two M3 nuts diagonally into the frame back; use temporary screws to pull them tight.
 - Route wiring through the provided channels (see legacy Figures 11–13).
+- **Hall sensor mounting:** The hall sensor mounting holes in this version have **9 mm spacing** (prior versions used 10.9 mm spacing).
+Ensure your hall sensor PCB matches this spacing before mounting.
 - Confirm the hall sensor LED only lights when a magnet is nearby.

 ## 5. Middle Frame & Case